tee52/q-guide-revamp/README.md

 ## The Project Itself

 For my implementation of the CS50 final project, I used primarily Flask with HTML, CSS, and Python.
-I utilized some components from the Bootstrap library, as well as reused some of the basic functionality from the Finance pset (login, register, basic setup).
+I utilized some components and classes from the Bootstrap library (modals, cards, navbar, table, etc.), as well as reused some of the basic functionality from the Finance pset (login, register, basic setup).
 To run the project, you would need to download the files, cd into the q-guide-revamp folder, and run
 ```
 python -m flask run
 ```